 You can find more information on reducing moisture in your home here.

 The Healthy Homes Initiative, supported by the Ministry of Health, aims to help families in cold, damp, and crowded homes to increase the safety of their houses.
 The initiative focuses on crowded housing and low-income households in areas of poorer quality housing.
 Through the initiative, families are given assistance in accessing insulation, curtains, beds and bedding, floor coverings, ventilation, and heat sources.
 Healthy Home families are supported in paying power bills and finding alternative accommodation if needed.
 The initiative is currently operating through eleven district health boards.
 You can find out more information on the Ministry of Health website.

 Making your home safer

-Chairs aren’t ladders and are very unstable if you stand on them.
-Use a ladder or step ladder to reach high objects.
-Store heavy, regularly used objects down lower.
-Use long life smoke alarms and light bulbs so you don’t have to change them so often
+Avoid using chairs to reach high places as they can be very unstable when stood on.
+You should use a ladder or step ladder to reach high places.
+You should store any heavy or regularly used objects lower down to make them more accessible.
+Try installing long life smoke alarms and light bulbs so you do not have to change them frequently.

 Rugs and mats

 Look out for rugs and mats that have frayed or have rolling edges and ones that slide when you walk on them.
 Unsecured rugs and mats can be a trip hazard.
 You can secure them with anti-slip tape, a spray-on nonslip coating, or carpet grips.
 If you are buying a new rug, look for one with a nonslip backing.
 Make sure all carpet or coverings on stairs are firmly in place.
 If you have wooden or tiled floor, wear shoes or slippers rather than socks to avoid slipping.